backdrop-contrib/filehash/README.txt

 <media:hash> element is added for file attachments in node RSS feeds (file,
 image, and media field types are supported).

-Tokens are provided for the full hashes, as well as pairtree tokens useful for content addressable storage.
-For example, if the MD5 hash for a file is 3998b02c5cd2723153c39701683a503b, you could store it in the files/39/98 directory using these tokens: [filehash-md5-pair-1]/[filehash-md5-pair-2].
+Tokens are provided for the full hashes: [file:filehash-md5], [file:filehash-sha1], [file:filehash-sha256], as well as pairtree tokens useful for content addressable storage.

+For example, if the SHA-256 hash for a file is e3b0c44298fc1c149afbf4c8996fb92427ae41e4649b934ca495991b7852b855, you could store it in the files/e3/b0 directory using these tokens:
+[file:filehash-sha256-pair-1]/[file:filehash-sha256-pair-2].